Star fows and multisingular hyperbolicity: Presentation of our results

-\begin{rema} If all the singular points in $U$ have the same index, that is, if $S_E$ or $S_F$ is empty, then the multisingular hyperbolicity is the same notion as the singular hyperbolicity. \end{rema}
+\begin{rema} If all the singular points in a chain recurrence class $C$ have the same index, that is, if $S_E\cap C$ or $S_F\cap C $ is empty, then the multisingular hyperbolicity is the singular hyperbolicity as in \cite{GSW}. \end{rema}